London Symphony Orchestra: 1990s to the present

 The LSO visited Japan in 1990 with Bernstein and Tilson Thomas.
 The conductors and players took part in the inaugural Pacific Music Festival in Sapporo, teaching and giving masterclasses for 123 young musicians from 18 countries.
 Colin Matthews was appointed as the orchestra's associate composer in 1991, and the following year Richard McNicol became LSO Discovery's first music animateur.
 Gillison secured increased funding from the Arts Council, the City of London Corporation and commercial sponsors, enabling the orchestra to set up a system of joint principals, attracting top musicians who could play in the LSO without having to give up their solo or chamber careers.

-In 1993, the LSO again featured in a British television series, playing in Concerto! with Tilson Thomas and Dudley Moore.
+In 1993 the LSO again featured in a British television series, playing in Concerto! with Tilson Thomas and Dudley Moore.
 Among those appearing were Alicia de Larrocha, James Galway, Steven Isserlis, Barry Douglas, Richard Stoltzman and Kyoko Takezawa.
 The series received an Emmy Award.
 In 1994 the orchestra and the Royal Shakespeare Company (RSC), resident at the Barbican Theatre, came under threat from a new managing director of the Barbican Centre, Baroness O'Cathain, an economist with no cultural background.
 O'Cathain, described by Morrison as "a Thatcherite free marketeer", dismissed the LSO and RSC as "arty-farty types", and opposed public subsidy.
 Such was the press and public reaction that she was obliged to seek a vote of confidence from the LSO and RSC; failing to gain it, she resigned, and was succeeded by John Tusa, whom Morrison calls "steeped in culture."
 The danger that the concert hall would become a conference centre was averted.

-In 1995, Sir Colin Davis was appointed chief conductor.
+In 1995 Sir Colin Davis was appointed chief conductor.
 He had first conducted the LSO in 1959, and had been widely expected to succeed Monteux as principal conductor in 1964.
 Among the most conspicuous of Davis's projects with the orchestra was the LSO's most ambitious festival thus far, the "Berlioz Odyssey", in which all Berlioz's major works were given.
 The festival continued into 2000.
 Many of the performances, including Les Troyens, were recorded for the orchestra's new CD label, LSO Live, launched in 2000.
 Les Troyens won two Grammy awards.
+Author Jilly Cooper spent time with the orchestra in the 1990s researching for her novel Appassionata.